 - Stuff Blowing Up: Thermite, as it turns out, can vaporize a nanoswarm.

-- Surveillance Drone: This was the task the nanotech was commissioned for.
-By arranging themselves in certain formations, the swarms can turn themselves into "eyes" in order to record images.
+- Surveillance Drone: By arranging themselves in certain formations, the swarms can turn themselves into "eyes" in order to record images.

-- They Look Like Us Now: The swarms eventually begin to imitate human forms, implied to be random behavior as part of their learning algorithms.
-They accomplish this by carefully arranging themselves and aligning their solar panels, reflecting light into the images they need.
+- They Look Like Us Now: The swarms eventually begin to imitate human forms, learning from animals who use mimicry to lure prey near them or to scare off predators.
+They accomplish this by carefully arranging themselves into humanoid shapes, and aligning their solar panels, reflecting light into the images they need.
+Later, another variant of the swarm can mimic humans somewhat perfectly, but only to taunt our hero.

 - Transhuman: Infected!Julia claims that the nanoswarms are forming a symbiotic relationship with humans, but it is horribly clear, when the swarm is stripped away, that they are really killing the real Julia one small bit at a time.